 Weeks 6 to 8: Weaning Your Kitten

-My name is Molly and I am 5 weeks old.
-I have been with my new family for 1 1/2 weeks.
+My name is Molly and I am 5-weeks-old.
+I have been with my new family for 10 days.
 How much should I weigh and how fast should I gain weight?
-I am 15 oz. right now.
+I am 15 ounces. right now.
 Also, what is the easiest way to get my parents to help me switch from milk replacement to plain kitten chow.
 Molly